AdobeDocs/experience-manager-screens.en/help/user-guide/working-with-screens-player.md

 ![screen_shot_2018-10-15at101257am](assets/screen_shot_2018-10-15at101257am.png)

-The Configuration menu allows you to modify the following settings:
+The Configuration menu lets you modify the following settings:

 * Reset **Firmware**, **Preferences**, or **To Factory** from this dialog box.